What are Medigap Plans?

 Unfortunately, Medigap health plans do not provide coverage for prescription drugs as part of your monthly premium.
 If you would like this coverage, then you may want to enroll in a Medicare Part D drug plan.

 You can change your Medicare Supplement plan at any time of the year.
 A Medicare Advantage plan or your Part D drug plan, however, must be changed during the open enrollment period, which takes place between October 15 and December 7 each year.

 Will I Be Accepted If I Have a Preexisting Condition?

-After you turn 65 and first enter Medicare, you will have a six-month window during which you can enroll in a Medigap policy without medical underwriting.
-That means that you cannot be denied coverage regardless of your current health status or any preexisting conditions you may have.
+After you turn 65 and first enter Medicare, you will have a six-month window during which you can enroll in a Medigap policy without medical underwriting related to health conditions.
+That means that you cannot be denied this health insurance coverage regardless of your current health status or any preexisting conditions you may have.
 Depending on the state where you currently live, you may also have other opportunities to enroll without medical questions.
 Talk to one of our Medigap experts to find out more!